Emulate a slow block device with dm-delay

 struct itimerspec layout

-Waiting for the timer to expire is just a matter of calling read() on the timer file descriptor.
-The buffer provided to read() is an uint64_t integer that read() fills with the number of timer expirations that have occurred since the last read().
+Calling read() on the timer file descriptor waits for the timer to expire.
+The buffer provided to read() is an uint64_t integer that read() fills with the count of timer expirations that occurred since the last read().

 The following program shows timerfd in action: